lakasir/has-crud-action/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/lakasir/has-crud-action.svg?style=flat-square)](https://packagist.org/packages/lakasir/has-crud-action)
 ![GitHub Actions](https://github.com/lakasir/has-crud-action/actions/workflows/main.yml/badge.svg)

-`has-crud-action` is a GitHub Action designed to streamline CRUD (Create, Read, Update, Delete) operations for your projects.
-This action simplifies and automates workflows for managing data entities within your repository or connected services.
+`has-crud-action` is a laravel package that provides CRUD actions easily.

 ## Features

 * **CRUD** - easily create, read, update, and delete data entities.
 * **Rules** - you can add the rules for your CRUD actions on the fly.
-* **Magic Parameters** - use magic parameters to create CRUD actions.
+* **Magic Parameters** - magic parameters that can be used in your actions.

 ## Getting Started